Calvin Kattar: Ultimate Fighting Championship

 The first bout of his new six-fight contract came against Dan Ige on July 16, 2020 at UFC on ESPN: Kattar vs. Ige.
 Kattar won the fight via unanimous decision.

-Next, Kattar faced former UFC Featherweight Champion Max Holloway, while headlining UFC on ABC 1 on January 16, 2021.
+Next, Kattar faced former UFC Featherweight champion Max Holloway, while headlining UFC on ABC 1 on January 16, 2021.
 In a one-sided fight where Kattar suffered plenty of physical trauma due to Holloway's strikes, which set multiple UFC records, he was defeated by unanimous decision.
 Despite being a one-sided fight, both competitors earned the Fight of the Night award as Kattar was able to land powerful strikes of his own, despite all the damage he received.

 Kattar faced Giga Chikadze on January 15, 2022 at UFC on ESPN 32.
 He won the fight via unanimous decision after knocking down and almost finishing Chikadze in the final seconds of the bout.
 This fight earned him the Fight of the Night award.

 Kattar faced Josh Emmett on June 18, 2022 in the main event at UFC on ESPN 37.
 He lost the close bout via split decision.
 14 of 19 MMA media outlets scored the bout in favor of Kattar.
 This fight earned him his third consecutive Fight of the Night award.

-Kattar faced Arnold Allen on October 29, 2022 at UFC Fight Night 213, losing via technical knockout following a knee injury.
+Kattar faced Arnold Allen on October 29, 2022 at UFC Fight Night 213.
+He lost the fight via technical knockout following a knee injury.

+Kattar faced former UFC Bantamweight champion Aljamain Sterling on April 13, 2024 at UFC 300.
+Kattar lost the fight by unanimous decision.

+Kattar was scheduled to face Kyle Nelson on September 7, 2024, at UFC Fight Night 242.
+However, Kattar withdrew from the bout for unknown reasons and was replaced by Steve Garcia.

+Kattar faced Youssef Zalal on February 15, 2025 at UFC Fight Night 251.
+He lost the fight by unanimous decision.

+Kattar faced Steve Garcia on July 12, 2025 at UFC on ESPN 70.
+He lost the fight by unanimous decision.